 Scottish Word: By-Bit.

 Yir wee nakit by-bit is tryin tae get yer attention Oswald.
 Ah think it jist wants ye tae bite its heid clean aff, gleg like, instead o fryin it.
-Translation: by-bit: a snack between meals.
+Translate: by-bit: a snack between meals.
 Your … Continue reading By-Bit.

 Yir wee nakit by-bit is tryin tae get yer attention Oswald.
 Ah think it jist wants ye tae bite its heid clean aff, gleg like, instead o fryin it.
-Translation: by-bit: a snack between meals.
+Translate: by-bit: a snack between meals.
 Your … Continue reading By-Bit.

 And if sir will only tak a taste o the Thomas Laxton ahm drappin here – ye’ll find that unlike the pickant, tho sweet nebbiness o yer previous Early Perfection yiv jist swallied – that it’ll … Continue reading Souch.